Advanced and Novice Gun Safety Practices: Is There A Difference?

 And finally, Become an ambassador for firearms safety.
 Take every opportunity to teach others, be polite, professional, and firm, and relay the importance and responsibility of their actions with firearms.
 Start with the four universal rules, explain them in detail, and relate your experiences and how you apply them daily.
 Help convert others into professionals.

-Ours has been life less ordinary, but who wants to be ordinary?
-We have dedicated ourselves to our passions.
-There's not much shooting-wise we have yet to do or try.
-Having experienced all aspects of the industry as instructors, ROs, EP agents, gunsmithing, and much more.
-Shooting is our passion.
-Our favorite events include USPSA, 2/3Gun, PRS, Steel Challenge, Tactical Outlaw, and anything else we can get into.
-Reloading is an art form, and weapons are our religion.
-We love hot sport bikes, ATVs, 4x4 Jeeps, and anything that takes us into the wild.
-K9 furmissle is required on adventures, Maligator on board.
-Hit us up for comments, questions, or ideas. @ashley_stone1911 & @etacticallife.
+Mine has been life less ordinary, but who wants to be ordinary?
+Having dedicated myself to my passions.
+There's not much shooting-wise I have yet to do or try.
+I have experienced most aspects of the industry as an instructor, RO, EP agent, duty gear expert, and much more.
+Shooting is my passion.
+My favorite events include USPSA, 2/3Gun, PRS, Steel Challenge, Tactical Outlaw, and anything else I can get into.
+Reloading is an art form, and weapons are my religion.
+I love hot sport bikes, ATVs, 4x4 Jeeps, and anything that takes me into the wild.
+K9 furmissle is required on all adventures, travel with Maligator on board.
+Hit me up for comments, questions, or ideas. @ashley_stone1911 & @etacticallife.

 Sign Up for Newsletter